-Oscar juggles life as a current Councillor, CEO of Bully Zero Australia Foundation, Justice of the Peace, husband and father.
+Oscar juggles life as a current Councillor, Justice of the Peace, husband and father.
 Oscar continues to write and deliver bullying prevention programs to primary/secondary students, parents, teachers and workplaces nationally.

 More recently Oscar developed the radicalisation prevention program which he continues to deliver to Muslim schools, (students, teachers and parents), community organisations and sporting clubs nationally.

 Having experienced bullying for 5 years in Murray Bridge SA as a youngster, Oscar knows what it feels like to be bullied and has an incredible ability to empathise with victims and families

 Oscar was touched by the suicides of young individuals who were bullied and he developed many relationships with affected families to establish the Bully Zero Australia Foundation.
 It was in fact the finger nails of a mother who pleaded with Oscar to bring her daughter back that sparked him into action.

 With the support of board members, he developed an anti-bullying organisation like no other; Bully Zero is now the fastest growing charity in Australia.

 Dr Skye Saunders, Director, ANU Legal Workshop, Australian National University.
 Program Co-Chair